Frequently Asked Questions

 Feel free to submit for all the clusters that you are interested in.
 If you apply for more than one, it doesn’t mean you will be declined or approved for all of them.
 DPD may choose to award an applicant for one cluster and deny them for another.

-Although the exact terms of the financial assistance will be negotiated in the process of drafting the RDA, DPD expects the grant funding will be dispersed through reimbursements at 50% and at 100% (Certificate of Completion) of each cluster.
+Although the exact terms of the financial assistance will be negotiated in the process of drafting the RDA, DPD expects the grant funding will be dispersed through reimbursements at completion of 50% of the total number of buildings in the cluster, a reimbursement at substantial completion of all of the buildings in the cluster, and at 100% (Certificate of Completion) of the cluster.

 DPD will be reviewing each of the submissions, including evaluation of the proposed budget and financial request.